mpiannucci/react-native-context-menu-view/README.md

 Optional.
 Disable menu interaction.

+### `fontName`
+Optional, Android only.
+Custom font name to use for menu items.
+The font must be available in your app's font resources.

 ### `borderRadius`
 Optional, iOS only.
 Sets the border radius for all corners of the preview.
 Can be overridden by individual corner settings.